ReactiveX/RxSwift/Documentation/DesignRationale.md

 * sequence terminates in finite time (server side)
 * sequence contains only one element (if you are running some computation)
 * sequence doesn't error out, never terminates and elements are delivered on main scheduler (UI)
-* sequence doesn't error out, never terminates and elements are delivered on main scheduler, and have refcounted sharing (UI)
+* sequence doesn't error out, never terminates and elements are delivered on main scheduler, and has refcounted sharing (UI)
 * sequence doesn't error out, never terminates and elements are delivered on specific background scheduler (audio engine)

 What you really want is a general compiler enforced system of traits for observable sequences, and a set of invariant operators for those wanted properties.